balayher/asteroids/README.md

 Small asteroids are destroyed when shot.
 Colliding into an asteroid destroys your ship and the asteroid.
 This also costs you a life.
-After a short time, you will respawn and be temporarily invulnerable.
+After a short time, you will respawn and gain brief invulnerability.
 Game ends when you run out of lives.

+## Credits

+Created from the https://www.boot.dev Build Asteroids course.

 # Try for a high score!